How long is the first treatment session?

 How do I claim on private health insurance?

-We are recognised by all the major insurance companies and prior to receiving treatment you must obtain an authorisation number and along with your policy details you give them to our receptionist before treatment begins.
-You then settle the account with us directly, preferably after each treatment, and in turn you will be given a receipt.
-You forward the receipt to your insurance company and they will reimburse you.
-BUPA members do not have to do this and we forward invoices to them on your behalf.
+We are recognised by all the major insurance companies except AXA-PPP and Simply Health.
+Prior to receiving treatment you must obtain an authorisation number and along with your policy details you give them to our receptionist before treatment begins.
+We normally invoice the insurance company direct on your behalf but if you are going this yourself, then settle the account with us directly, preferably after each treatment, and forward the receipt to your insurance company who will then reimburse you.

-It is important you understand the procedures involved in claiming back money from the insurance company.
+If you are claiming back money from an insurance company please ensure you understand how to do this.
 Please ask our receptionists for more details if you do not understand what is required.

 What should I bring?